 Greater Client Satisfaction

-Getting more work done to a higher level of quality increased overall client satisfaction at John Carroll University.
+Getting more work done to a higher level of quality increased overall client satisfaction.
 “Everyone has noticed a difference with M.52 being on campus,” Joe said about the school’s reaction to their maintenance services this season.
 “They are able to see how much more we've been able to get done with the same amount of people.”

 The impressive cut quality delivered by M.52 is especially notable on the baseball fields, where the mower lays stunning stripes that impress athletes and fans alike.
 “I love the absolute straight lines that M.52 will lay down.
 Really it’s amazing what the machine can do,” Taylor said.